Interplay between non-Fermi liquid and non-Hermiticity: A multi-method study of non-Hermitian multichannel Kondo model: non-Hermitian nrg approach

-Thermodynamic quantities for the \(\mathcal{PT}\)-asymmetric model also display interesting non-Hermitian effects.
-We calculate the impurity entropy $S_{\rm imp}$ and the impurity specific heat $C_{\rm imp}$ as a function of temperatures.
 As shown in Fig.\ref{fig:thermo-iso}(a), the model in fact exhibits three different regimes as \(\theta\) increases.
 The first is the Kondo regime with weak non-Hermiticity (\(\theta=0.10\)) where \(S_{\rm imp}\) monotonically evolves from ln2 to \(\frac{1}{2}\)ln2.
 This indicates the (over)screening process of the impurity with lowering temperature, similar to the Hermitian case.
-The second is the intermediate non-Hermticity regime (\(\theta=0.50\)), where \(S_{\rm imp}\) also evolves from ln2 to \(\frac{1}{2}\)ln2, but clearly in a non-monotonous behavior.
-The third is the strong non-Hermticity regime (\(\theta=1.00\)), where the impurity entropy $S_{\rm imp}$ is close to ln 2 in both the UV and IR limit, displaying the local moment phase.
+The second is the intermediate non-Hermiticity regime (\(\theta=0.50\)), where \(S_{\rm imp}\) also evolves from ln2 to \(\frac{1}{2}\)ln2, but clearly in a non-monotonous behavior.
+The third is the strong non-Hermiticity regime (\(\theta=1.00\)), where the impurity entropy $S_{\rm imp}$ is close to ln 2 in both the UV and IR limit, displaying the local moment phase.

 Remarkably, for both the intermediate and large $\theta$, we observe non-monotonicity, and $S_{\rm imp}$ can overshoot the impurity free moment of ln2 at intermediate temperatures.
 These behaviors mark a violation of the \(g\)-theorem that the boundary DOF monotonically decrease as the energy scale runs from UV to IR \cite{affleck_exact_1993}.
 This is only possible when there emerges extra DOF with finite energy, which is a direct signature of the YSR state.